verdigado/calendarize_external/Documentation/Configuration/General.rst

 Basic workflow
 =============

+*  create a new sys_folder within your domain's tree

-*  create an `external calendar record`, specifying the url of the ICS file and the frequency of the import
+*  create an `external calendar record` in this sys_folder, specifying the url of the ICS file and the frequency of the import

 *  (admin only) for each available :ref:`hour range <extensionSettings.scheduleRanges>`,